appsemble/appsemble/docs/03-guide/teams.md

 ### Resources

-If a resource `create` definition specifies a role of `$team:manager`, only a user who is a manager of a team may create such a resources.
+If a resource `create` definition specifies a role of `$team:manager`, only a user who is a manager of a team may create such a resource.
 If the role is `$team:member`, only a user who is a team member may create such a resource.
 The latter includes the team manager.

-If a resource action definition other than `create` specifies a role of `$team:member`, then any team members of the resource author may perform the action on that resource.
-If the role is `$team:manager`, then only the managers of the teams the author is in may perform that action on the resource.
+If a resource action definition other than `create` specifies a role of `$team:member`, then any team member of the resource author may perform the action on that resource.
+If the role is `$team:manager`, then only the managers of the team the author is in may perform that action on the resource.

 For example, let’s say we have an app for managing a soccer club: